yawaramin/bs-webapi/README.md

 ## Build

-    bsb -make-world
+First, ensure you have `bs-platform` installed globally:

+    npm i -g bs-platform

+Then, link it into this project:

+    npm link bs-platform

+Then, build:

+    npm run build

 # Watch

-    bsb -w
+    npm run watch

 ## Build Docs

-You will need `ocamldoc`, and ideally `bs-platform` installed globally.
+You will need `ocamldoc` installed globally.
 Then:

     npm run docs